tayruxin/tp/docs/UserGuide.md

 ### Edit a company's information: `edit`

-_If you made a typo or need to update the progress of application, use the `edit` command to input the accurate details._
+_You look at the details of the application, and realise you have made a typo or need to update the progress of application, use the `edit` command to input the accurate details._

 **Format:** `edit INDEX [c/COMPANY_NAME] [n/RECRUITER_NAME] [r/ROLE] [s/APPLICATION_STATUS] [d/DEADLINE] [e/EMAIL] [p/PHONE_NUMBER] [pr/PRIORITY]`